ADCB Mortgage loans Facilities are open to all eligible UAE residents (Nationals and Expatriates) as well as eligible Non-residents.

 Simply apply online through our ADCB.com website, or visit any of our ADCB Branches or alternatively you may also simply call our Toll free ADCB Contact Centre on 600 50 2030, for one of our dedicated Mortgage Relationship Managers to further assist you with your requirement.

-The maximum loan amount is AED 24,000,000 and the minimum loan amount is AED 250,000.
-However please note that the maximum loan amount could vary according to personal circumstances, the nature of the transaction and the property developer involved in the transaction.
+Please note that the maximum loan amount could vary according to personal circumstances, the nature of the transaction and the property developer involved in the transaction.

 There are certain restrictions on the number properties you can finance based on your current residency and property construction status.
 Please refer to the below table for guidance: